An agent talks to you about disability insurance, but then mentions the “elimination period” or waiting period.

 What Is The Disability Insurance Elimination Period?

-The disability insurance elimination period, or waiting period, is simply the timeframe you wait before you are eligible for your disability benefit.
+The disability insurance elimination period, or waiting period, is simply the time period (i.e. number of days) you wait between an approved injury or illness and when you are eligible for your disability benefit.

 That is it.